State / Territory Benefits - South Dakota

 Tips for Using the Call Center.

-Prisoner of War Plate: For resident Veterans who were held as a prisoner of war while serving on active duty and who received an honorable discharge.
-(SDCL) 32-5-109.
+Prisoner of War (POW) Plate: For resident Veterans who were held as a prisoner of war while serving on active duty and who received an honorable discharge.
 A $10.00 plate fee will be charged annually for the POW plate, no registration fee is charged.
+A $5 mailing fee is also assessed.
+It will be necessary to complete a Application for Special License Plates (MV-101).

-Pearl Harbor Survivor Plate: For resident Veterans who were serving on active duty and survived the attack at Pearl Harbor on December 7, 1941, and who received an honorable discharge.
-(SDCL) 32-5-109.1.
+Pearl Harbor Survivor Plate: Any resident of South Dakota who was serving in the United States Armed Forces and survived the attack at Pearl Harbor, Hawaii on December 7, 1941, and who received an honorable discharge may apply to the Secretary of Revenue and Regulation for special motor vehicle license plates.
 A $10.00 plate fee will be charged annually for the Pearl Harbor plate, no registration fee is charged.
+A $5 mailing fee is also assessed.
+It will be necessary to complete an Application for Special License Plates (MV-101).

-Purple Heart Plate: For resident Veterans who were awarded the Purple Heart.
-The applicant must submit a copy of DD Form 214, discharge papers, verifying eligibility; (SDCL) 32-5-109.2.
+Purple Heart Plate: Any resident Veteran owner of a motor vehicle or motorcycle who has received the Purple Heart medal may apply to the Secretary of Revenue and Regulation for special motor vehicle license plates.
+The applicant must submit a copy of DD Form 214, discharge papers, verifying eligibility.
 A $10.00 plate fee will be charged annually for the Purple Heart plate, no registration fee is charged.
+A $5 mailing fee is also assessed.
+It will be necessary to complete an Application for Special License Plates (MV-4000).

-National Guard Plate: Distinctive numbered plates available to active members of the South Dakota National Guard.
-Retired members of the South Dakota National Guard, with twenty (20) years or more of creditable service is entitled to make application for National Guard plates.
-(SDCL) 32-5-55 and 32-5-98.
+National Guard Plate: A resident owner of a motor vehicle who is a regularly enlisted or commissioned member of the National Guard, other than an inactive member, may receive National Guard license plates.
+A retired member of the South Dakota National Guard, with twenty (20) years or more of creditable service is entitled to make application for National Guard plates.
+These plates are subject to the same limitations and conditions as are applicable to active members.
+Any member of the National Guard who is discharged, separated, or furloughed to a reserve or inactive status shall surrender the National Guard plates to the Division of Motor Vehicles..
 The Fee for an initial National Guard plate is $10.00, in addition to the registration fee.
 There is no additional fee for the renewal of the special plate, but the registration fee is assessed.
+A $5 mailing fee is also assessed. t will be necessary to complete an Application for Special License Plates (MV-101).

 Active Duty Military Plate: Distinctive plate indicating the current Service member's branch of service (Army, Navy, Marine Corps, Air Force or Coast Guard).
-(SDCL) 32-5-109.4.
 Service members will pay the regular plate fee and an initial $10.00 special plate fee.
+Complete an South Dakota Application for Veteran and Active Duty Military Member License Plates and Affidavit.

-Veteran Designation on Driver License or ID Card: Effective July 1, 2012, Veterans who have been honorably discharged from the military have the option of adding the word "Veteran" to the front of their South Dakota driver license or identification card.
+Veteran Designation on Driver License or ID Card: Veterans who have been honorably discharged from the military have the option of adding the word "Veteran" to the front of their South Dakota driver license or identification card.
 Veterans who wish to add the designation to their driver license or non-driver ID card may visit any South Dakota driver license office.
 They will need to present their DD-214, which shows their honorable discharge status from active duty, or present a certificate signed by a county or tribal Veterans service officer verifying their status.
+Effective July 1, 2014, an honorably discharged Veteran may show a DD Form 2 (Retired) or DD Form 2A (Reserve Retired) to obtain the Veteran designator on their South Dakota driver license or identification card.
 They will also need to provide the other documents required of any applicant and pay the appropriate duplicate or renewal fee.

 Medical Benefits: Same as active duty